Warhol & Mapplethorpe: Guise & Dolls

-A fully illustrated catalogue, including essays by a variety of scholars, curators and artists, accompanies the exhibition.
+A fully illustrated catalogue, including essays by a variety of scholars, curators and artists, accompanied the exhibition.
 The catalogue is the first scholarly in-depth analysis relating these two important artists and gender politics.
 Purchase for just $35 from The Museum Shop now.

 Listen to the Mobile Tour on your smartphone in the galleries, or on your other devices at home.

 October 29 | Gallery Talk: Guise & Dolls

 October 29 | Superstar: The Life and Times of Andy Warhol

 November 1 | Superstar: The Life and Times of Andy Warhol

 November 4 | Conversation: Working with Andy Warhol

 November 5 | First Thursday: Studio 54

 November 12 | Black White + Gray: A Portrait of Sam Wagstaff + Robert Mapplethorpe